 Bowling Centers across the country are developing innovative and successful drives for BVL.

-Download BVL’s 2013 Center Workbook, filled with great ideas and graphics to get started on a BVL campaign!
+Download BVL’s 16-17 Manual, filled with great ideas and graphics to get started on a BVL campaign!

-Maple Family Centers Leads Bowling Center Contributors to BVL, with Second $20,000 + Donation
+Maple Family Centers Leads Bowling Center Contributors to BVL

-Through the combined efforts of the management, staff, league bowlers, and area retailers, Maple Family Centers, a five-center chain outside New York City, recently made a second annual record-breaking donation of more than $20,000 to the Bowlers to Veterans Link (BVL).
+Through the combined efforts of the management, staff, league bowlers, and area retailers, Maple Family Centers, with centers in the New York City area and in Florida, hold the lead in center donations to BVL with a record-breaking total of over $250,000 to date.

 The Maple Family Center effort started with the vision of President John LaSpina.
 “Our thought was this: Create a campaign which would benefit BVL, at the same time provide an opportunity for our bowlers to have some fun and to do some good.”